-Students will live in furnished apartments in the Pangrati area of Athens, about 10 minutes away from the CYA center.
-The neighborhood is central and close to sites, monuments and museums as well as grocery stores, cafes, restaurants, bakeries, bakeries, banks and a weekly farmers market.
+The apartment neighborhood is central and close to sites, monuments and museums as well as grocery stores, cafes, restaurants, bakeries, bakeries, banks and a weekly farmers market.

 There are generally no more than a few CYA apartments within a given building.
 The advantage of these accommodations over typical student dormitories is that students have a greater opportunity to interact with their Greek neighbors and generally live like Athenians do.

-A main mid-day meal is provided on weekdays (Monday through Friday), except on overnight field trips, on holidays and during recesses at the CYA dining facilities.
+Regardless of a student’s selected housing, CYA provides all students with lunch on weekdays (Monday through Friday), except on overnight field trips, on holidays and during recesses at the CYA dining facilities.
 On overnight field trips, breakfast is provided but not lunch.
-BCA provides a meal stipend so students can purchase and prepare food for their other meals.
+Additionally, BCA provides a meal stipend so students can purchase and prepare food for their other meals.